fluent/fluentd-docs-gitbook/plugins/input/sample.md

 |:--------|:--------|:--------|
 | integer | 1       | 0.14.4  |

-The number of events in event stream of each emits.
+The number of events in the event stream of each emit.

 ### `rate`